stlab/adobe-contract-checks/README.md

 The behavior of this library is configured by one preprocessor symbol, `ADOBE_CONTRACT_VIOLATION`.
-It can be defined to one of three strings, or be left undefined.
+It can be defined to one of three strings, or be left undefined, in which case it defaults to `verbose`.

-- `ADOBE_CONTRACT_VIOLATION=verbose`: as much information as possible is collected from the site of a detected contract violation and reported to the standard error stream before `std::terminate()` is invoked.
-This behavior is also the default if `ADOBE_CONTRACT_VIOLATION` is left undefined.
+- `ADOBE_CONTRACT_VIOLATION=verbose`: as much information as possible is collected from the site of a detected contract violation and reported to the standard error stream before `std::terminate()` is called.

-- `ADOBE_CONTRACT_VIOLATION=lightweight`: When a contract violation is detected, `std::terminate()` is invoked immediately.
+- `ADOBE_CONTRACT_VIOLATION=lightweight`: When a contract violation is detected, `std::terminate()` is invoked.
 Aside from code to check the condition and call `terminate`, none of the arguments to a contract checking macro generates any code or data.